As I wrote/recorded this I hadnt been podcasting for a while,

 futz about until I could load all my stuff back in from backups.
 There

-were over 400 entries in there and I used it mainly for the desktop because
+were over 400 entries in there and I used it mainly on the desktop because

 my little Palm Pilot eats batteries even when turned off.
 I needed but

 could not find a program that converts the palm ABA file into a plain

-DBF file that I can port straight into a database, so
+DBF file that I can port straight into a database, so that if everything

-the core essential stuff and I'm doing that too.
+core essential stuff and Im doing that too.

 Ive been busy but Im starting to see daylight again.